 Bake

-Be sure to allow the cake to cool completely before preparing the frosting
+Be sure to allow the cake to cool completely before preparing the frosting.

-In a medium size bowl, beat the cream cheese, powdered sugar, and orange juice until smooth using an electric hand held mixer.
+In a medium size bowl, beat the cream cheese, powdered sugar, and orange juice until smooth using an electric handheld mixer.

-You can add in more orange juice for a thinner consistency or add in more powdered sugar to make it thicker depending on what you will prefer.
+You can add in more orange juice for a thinner consistency or add in more powdered sugar to make it thicker depending on what you prefer.
 Not confident in your piping skills?
 Add extra orange juice to your cream cheese frosting to turn it into a drizzly glaze.

-Frost the top of the cake, slice and serve.
+Then frost the top of the cake, slice and serve.
 Enjoy!

 Bundt Cake Topping Ideas